 It’s also a good idea to keep your dog from touching any affected areas or rubbing his pimples on the carpet or furniture.
 This will only add further irritation, which can spread the acne more.

-As you can see, bumps on your dog’s skin aren’t always life threatening, but you should always take your dog to the vet if you notice any strange behaviors or sudden skin problems.
+As you can see, lumps and bumps on your dog’s skin aren’t always life-threatening, but you should always take your dog to the vet if you notice any strange behaviors or sudden skin problems.